pondrejk/dizzer/combined_build.md

 * *Communicating data mappings* – this is a concern when delivering static mockups for the development team.
 The mapping between data and the interface controls may not be obvious, especially when the complexity of data does not allow to exemplify all possible application states.
 Annotations within mockups try to ease this.
 * *Preserving data mapping integrity across iterations* – tracking implementation adherence to the design, finding errors, as well as checking if change requests from previous iterations got implemented is solely a matter of visual inspection and therefore prone to error.
 This can be fixed by automated testing, though it is not feasible for all types of projects, and even if implemented, the test coverage can rarely reach 100%.

 Project examples form @walny2019data show that the above challenges were formulated based on project experience with relatively static data inputs.
 This underlines why interactive cartographic visualisation of real-time data is hard: much of the advice is hard to impossible to follow when the real-time data inflow is volatile.
-[TODO link on chapter on data mocking]

 ### 2.3.3 Who cares?
 Building user engagement